The main sources are the Swiss Civil Code and the Swiss Code of Obligations.

-Switzerland has long been politically very stable with respect to real estate related laws.
-In recent times, however, a number of legislative proposals and initiatives have been lodged with effect on real estate investments.
+Switzerland has long been politically very stable with respect to real estate-related laws.
+In recent times, however, a number of legislative proposals and initiatives have been lodged that have an effect on real estate investments.

-For upgrades, in zoning law there is currently a process under way to introduce an extra tax on the value increase resulting from 'up-zonings.'
-Swiss federal law only requires the introduction of a tax on the value increase created by up-zoning a real estate property from the agricultural zone into a building zone.
-Many cantons, however, are contemplating applying this tax also for up-zoning within the building zone (eg, from a zone allowing one-storey buildings to a zone allowing three-storey buildings).
-This development is of particular importance to real estate development companies since they traditionally buy underdeveloped land with a view of up-zoning and development.
+For example, in zoning law there is currently a process underway to introduce an extra tax on the value increase resulting from "up-zonings".
+Swiss federal law only requires the introduction of a tax on the value increase created by up-zoning a real estate property from an agricultural zone into a building zone.
+Many cantons, however, are contemplating also applying this tax for up-zoning within the building zone (eg, from a zone allowing one-storey buildings to a zone allowing three-storey buildings).
+This development is of particular importance to real estate development companies, since they traditionally buy underdeveloped land with a view to up-zoning and developing it.

 Another important regulatory development is the limitation of second homes (eg, holiday homes).
 In essence, this new body of law prohibits building permits for the creation of second homes in communities with a second home ratio of more than 20%, which basically covers the entire mountain area of Switzerland.
 An exception to this prohibition is available if the new second home is operated for tourism purposes.
 To fall under this category, the second home would have to be permanently offered on the market at current conditions for short-term usage.
-Second homes may also be constructed in connection with hotel projects provided that, among others, the usable floor space of the second home does not exceed 20% of the overall usable floor space of the hotel project.
-Loss-making hotels that have been running for at least 25 years may also be converted into second homes as a last resort.
-Similar exceptions are available for second homes in protected buildings.
-Homes which were rightfully constructed or bindingly approved before 12 March 2012 are exempt from these limitations regarding second homes and may, therefore, be discretionarily converted from first homes into second homes and vice versa.
+Second homes may also be constructed in connection with hotel projects provided that, among other things, the usable floor space of the second home does not exceed 20% of the overall usable floor space of the hotel project.
+Loss-making hotels that have been running for at least 25 years may also be converted into second homes.
+Other exceptions include second homes in protected buildings.
+Homes that were rightfully constructed or bindingly approved before 12 March 2012 are exempt from the limitations regarding second homes and may, therefore, be discretionarily converted from first homes into second homes and vice versa.

-The increased presence of foreign investors in the Swiss real estate arena has fostered more sophisticated and more complex transaction and real estate holding structures: while foreign investors appreciate the stability of Switzerland, they are typically looking for higher returns than the rather conservative Swiss investors.
+The increased presence of foreign investors in the Swiss real estate arena has fostered more sophisticated and more complex transaction and real estate holding structures; while foreign investors appreciate the stability of Switzerland, they are typically looking for higher returns than the rather conservative Swiss investors.
 As it is now hardly possible to buy Swiss real estate at modest prices, higher returns can primarily be achieved by more sophisticated legal and tax structuring of transactions.
-As foreign investors are often used to more complex transactions from their home countries, they apply the same strategy in Switzerland as well.
-This is one important reason that explains the increased complexity and sophistication of real estate transactions in Switzerland in recent years.
+As foreign investors are often used to more complex transactions in their home countries, they are applying the same strategy in Switzerland as well.
+This helps to explain the increased complexity and sophistication of real estate transactions in Switzerland in recent years.
 There is little doubt that this development will continue.